It’s tradition! Here are our annual reflections…

 What states/countries did you visit?

-Brad-A healthier wife.
-A baby.
+Brad-A baby.
 To find a better balance between my personal life and work.
+A fixed car door.

 October: Charlevoix vacation.